 - To configure a conditional flow, click Add IF.

 - Configure the conditional expression based on one of the following criteria:

-- Entity: Compare an Entity node in the dialog with a specific value using one of these operators: Exists, equals to, greater than equals to, less than equals to, not equal to, greater than, and less than.
+- Entity: Compare an entity node in the dialog with a specific value using one of these operators: Exists, equals to, greater than equals to, less than equals to, not equal to, greater than, and less than.
 Select the entity, operator using the respective drop-down lists, and type the number in the Value box.
-Example: PassengerCount (entity) greater than (operator) 5 (specified value)
+For example, PassengerCount (entity) greater than (operator) 5 (specified value).

 - Context: Compare a context object in the dialog with a specific value using one of these operators: Exists, equals to, greater than equals to, less than equals to, not equal to, greater than, and less than.
-Example: Context.entity.PassengerCount (Context object) greater than (operator) 5 (specified value)
+For example, Context.entity.PassengerCount (Context object) greater than (operator) 5 (specified value).

-- Intent: Select an intent that should match the next user utterance.
+- Intent: Select an intent that matches the next user utterance.

 - In the Else drop-down list, select the node to execute if the condition fails.